Were you told you do not qualify for legal aid?

 If you applied for legal aid and you do not qualify for a lawyer that we will help pay for, you can:

-- Appeal if you do not agree with our decision to deny you legal aid.
+Ask for a review if you do not agree with our decision to deny you legal aid.

 - your name